 It is never easy to tell your spouse that your marriage has officially reached its end.
 Preparing yourself for the emotional implications of breaking the news to your spouse is difficult on its own, and it is even more difficult to plan how to do it.

 However, when you tell your spouse that you will be filing for divorce, it will set the tone for how your divorce process may proceed.
 For instance, it determines if you will continue having civil discussions.
 Therefore, the importance of proper planning cannot be understated.

-When it comes to having this conversation with your spouse, there are a few general guidelines that all parties involved should try to adhere to.
+When it comes to having this conversation with your spouse, there are a few general guidelines that all of the parties involved should try to adhere to.
 These suggestions do not vary, regardless of who your spouse is.
-So, for a more successful conversation right from the beginning, you should always follow these basic tips when telling your spouse that the marriage is over:
+In order to have more successful conversations from the get-go, you should always follow these basic tips when telling your spouse that the marriage is over:

 2) Remain calm.

 There is no need to fuel the emotional fallout that can occur during this conversation.
 Instead, you should strive to remain calm and composed, even when it becomes difficult.

 3) When you share that you want a divorce, be prepared for an emotional reaction from your spouse.

 Particularly if your spouse is blissfully unaware that you have reached your capacity to endure the relationship, be prepared for an emotional response.
 This aspect may take more preparation on your part, but you should be able to remain stoic and calm, despite their emotional reaction.
 If you are struggling with your own emotions over this decision, seek guidance from a professional counselor in advance.